Julio Sieburger

-Julio Christian Sieburger Hadler (5 March 1892 – ?) was an Argentine sailor and Olympic medalist.
+Julio Christian Sieburger Hadler (born 5 March 1892, date of death unknown) was an Argentine sailor and Olympic medalist.
 He competed at the 1936 and 1948 Olympics.
 He was born in Buenos Aires.

 Sieburger was a member of the Argentine crew on Djinn that received a silver medal in the 6 metre class at the 1948 Summer Olympics in London.
 His teammates included his brother Enrique Sieburger, Sr. while his son Roberto Sieburger was also competing in a different event (Three Person Keelboat) in the first of his five Olympics.